 - Points of View.
-Commentaries by founding publishers, Steve McCurley and Susan J. Ellis and contributing editor Rob Jackson.
+Commentaries by founding publisher Susan J. Ellis and contributing editor Rob Jackson.

 - Training Designs.
-In each issue, Designer/Editor Sue Jones discovers a new expert trainer who offers an in-depth exploration of one volunteer-related training technique or topic, with group exercises you can use immediately.
+In each issue, Designer/Editor Erin Spink or a guest writer presents an in-depth exploration of one volunteer-related training technique or topic, with group exercises you can use immediately.
 There are often PDFs of handouts and even PowerPoint(R) slides ready to go.

 - Along the Web.
-Steve McCurley is constantly browsing the Web for news, studies or just great information about volunteering.
-Each quarter, he shares the best of what he's found, linking readers to relevant Web sites on many topics of interest to volunteerism leaders.
+Co-editors Erick Lear and Arnie Wickens constantly browse the Web for news, studies or just great information about volunteering.
+Each quarter, they take turns sharing the best of what they have found, linking readers to relevant Web sites on many topics of interest to volunteerism leaders.

 - Voices.
 This section presents the perspectives of colleagues around the world -- today and yesterday.
 There are several revolving formats.
 Periodically, Susan Ellis shares “forgotten” material written more than 25 years ago but still relevant to the field today.
 Andy Fryar and Rob Jackson regularly convene Keyboard Roundtable, where a group of participants from around the world share their perspectives on a volunteerism topic.
 Voices also offers in-depth audio interviews and videos, as well as periodic opinion pieces from readers.

 - Research to Practice.
 Editor Laurie Mook, a Canadian academic currently teaching in the U.S., provides articles that interpret scholarly research for practitioners.